smiles724/TOEFL-Sentence-Insertion-Dataset/README.md

 # TOEFL-Sentence-Insertion-Dataset
-The TOEFL sentence insertion dataset collected in InsertGNN.
+The TOEFL sentence insertion dataset collected in InsertGNN (https://arxiv.org/pdf/2103.15066.pdf).

 If you utilize it, please don't forget to cite our paper.
 @article{wu2021insertgnn,